Horsedrawn Wishes: Reception

 Since its original release, Horsedrawn Wishes has received positive critical acclaim.
 Allmusic rated the album four and a half out of five stars with reviewer Tim DiGravina summarising it as "an amazing 60 minutes of music that sounds like a stunning, warped genre onto itself."
 DiGravina drew comparisons between Horsedrawn Wishes and My Bloody Valentine's Loveless (1991), said that Horsedrawn Wishes "creates elegant sounds, masters walls of guitars (and walls of other instruments as well), and arranges its songs so the hooks have maximum impact" and referred to it is "one of the most original albums in rock and one of the best albums of the 1990s."
 Hot Press noted that the album "sounded like Ireland's answer to Mercury Rev and The Flaming Lips.
 Each track was a mini-symphony blending buzzing guitars, unusual harmonies, urgent keyboards and warped melodies" and called it "one of the most innovative sixty minutes of Irish rock music ever recorded."
 Magnet called Horsedrawn Wishes a "lost classic" and said it "contained meticulously constructed, extraordinarily druggy to-and-fro, with guitars of every shape and size poking through every available surface, its pacing a testament to a lysergic imagination."

 Horsedrawn Wishes was listed at number 33 on Hot Press' "100 Greatest Irish Albums" list, where it had been previously listed at number 14 in 2004.
 The album was featured as one of the "Top 50 Irish Albums" in a poll conducted by Irish radio DJ Tom Dunne in December 2001.

-"Speed To My Side" will be featured in the film Wild.
-The whole back catalog of Rollerskate Skinny including Horse Drawn Wishes and previously unreleased material along with Kid Silver, Favourite Sons and August Wells will be released next year on Captcha Records.
+"Speed To My Side" was featured in the film Wild.